Why You Should Turn Your Followers Into A Community & How to Get Started

 You might look at your social media accounts and think, this is a community!
 Why would I need to “build one” when I already have one on Instagram?

-Well, because there’s a difference between having a community where you post and people respond, versus having your members actually drive engagement as well.
+There’s a distinction between a community where you post and people respond versus one where members actively drive engagement.

 When you build your community, you want to focus on building a powerful experience where the driver is not your content, it’s about fostering communication, support and sharing between your members who all share a similar goal.

-Turning your fan base into a community can have significant benefits to help your audience in different ways.
+If you turn your followers into a community, you can have significant benefits in helping your audience in different ways.
 It can help them:

 • Find answers in a fraction of the time: It can sometimes take hours and hours when trying to find a simple solution on search engines.
-But when you have instant access to a community, you can easily find what you’re looking for from people who are like-minded – and who you can talk to directly.
-Especially if you are part of a global community, there are people that are active 24/7 thanks to timezones, and who might have just the answer you need.
+But with instant access to a community, finding what you’re looking for from like-minded individuals becomes easy.
+This is especially valuable in a global community where members are active 24/7 across different time zones, potentially providing the exact answers you need.

 • Relationship & network building – When fans get to join a community, this means that they have the opportunity to network and build relationships with other fans.
-Not only this, but having an online community now becomes a place of support whether it be for finding answers to questions, but also finding simple emotional and motivational support.
-It’s a great way for members to have access to accountability partners, people who can give them feedback – and even just people who they can share a common interest with.
+Not only this, but having an online community now becomes a place of support.
+It serves as a resource for finding answers to questions and offers simple emotional and motivational support.
+Moreover, it’s a great way for members to have access to accountability partners and people who can provide feedback.
+Additionally, it provides a space for individuals to connect with those who share a common interest.

 1. Increase your revenue